-Lawrence D. Weiss PhD, MS
+Lawrence D. Weiss PhD, MS Alaska Center for Public Policy

 There is a significant literature on the direct and indirect relationship between climate change and human health, both physical health and mental health.
 It is my intention in this background paper to briefly raise just a few of the issues as an illustration of the enormous range and complexity, and the extraordinary importance of the subject matter.